-About 12 and 16 weeks after completing the baseline assessment, you will be asked to complete a follow-up assessment of questionnaires.
-It will ask you about your psychological health, thoughts on your role as a caregiver, and family member's symptoms.
+About 8 weeks, 12 weeks, and 6 months after completing the baseline assessment, you will be asked to complete a follow-up assessment of questionnaires.
+The survey will ask you about your psychological health, physical symptoms, and quality of life.
 These should take about 15 minutes to complete.